Actively Recruiting

 - Major psychiatric disorder or ongoing alcohol or substance abuse

-- Premorbid neurological disease or insult and/or comorbid neurological disease
+- Premorbid neurological disease, insult, or comorbid neurological disease

-- Aphasia or other language problems causing communication difficulties
+- Aphasia or other language problems causing communication issues

-- Impaired basic linguistic, memory, motor, or perceptual function that interferes with training or estimated IQ less than 85
+- Impaired basic linguistic, memory, motor, or perceptual function interfering with training

 AI-Screening